Elias James Manning

-Elias James Manning OFM Conv.
-(14 April 1938 – 13 October 2019) was an American-born Brazilian Roman Catholic bishop.
-He served as bishop of the Roman Catholic Diocese of Valença, Brazil, from 1990 to 2014.
+Elias James Manning, OFM Conv.
+(14 April 1938 – 13 October 2019) was an American-born Brazilian Catholic bishop.
+He served as Bishop of Valença from 1990 to 2014.
+He was also a member of the Conventual Franciscans.

-Personal life
+Biography

 Manning was born in Troy, New York, and had a brother and a sister.
-He attended La Salle Institute, after graduating in 1959 instead of attending college he decided to attend St. Anthony-on-Hudson Seminary in Rensselaer.
+He attended La Salle Institute.
+After graduating in 1959, instead of attending college he decided to attend St. Anthony-on-Hudson Seminary in Rensselaer.

 During his time in seminary he served on a mission trip to Puerto Rico, which inspired him to become a missionary and join the Conventual Franciscans.
-After graduating from seminary and being ordained in 1965 Manning traveled to Brazil where he would spend his life as a Franciscan priest and missionary.
-In 1990 he was appointed bishop of the diocese of Valença.
+After graduating from seminary and being ordained in 1965 Manning traveled to Brazil, where he would spend his life as a Franciscan priest and missionary.

+In 1990 he was appointed Bishop of Valença.
 Manning died on 13 October 2019 at the age of 81.